Market Insights

 - AnalysisDecember 10, 20251 min readRead

-Merrill Lynch's Career Transition Program (CTP): A Closer Look
+Merrill Lynch's Client Transition Program (CTP): A Closer Look

-Winthrop & Co. examines key concerns advisors should consider before committing to Merrill Lynch's Career Transition Program, including loss of client control and long-term career constraints.
+Winthrop & Co. examines key concerns advisors should consider before committing to Merrill Lynch's Client Transition Program, including loss of client control and long-term career constraints.

 - AnalysisDecember 10, 20255 min readRead